Soffos-Inc/soffosai-js/README.md

 ```

 Take note of the difference in names:
-- SoffosPipeline is the pipeline Superclass while:
+- SoffosPipeline is the pipeline Superclass while
-- SoffosPipelines is the namespace for all Soffos Pipelines including SoffosPipeline as SoffosPipelines.Pipeline.
+- SoffosPipelines is the namespace for all Soffos Pipelines including SoffosPipeline as SoffosPipelines.SoffosPipeline.

 ## Events